TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

+*   Trump, Democrats Dig In for Fight Over Border-Wall Funding
+*   A Rancorous First Glimpse of New Trump-Dem Dynamic
-*   In Heated Clash, Trump Debates Pelosi and Schumer on Border Wall
+*   Schumer Slams Trump "Temper Tantrum" Over "Petty" Border Wall
+*   Trump's China Trade War Is Not About Trade
 *   Facing Pressure, McConnell Agrees to Criminal Justice Vote
-*   Full Video of Oval Office Meeting on Border Security, Funding
-*   A Rancorous First Glimpse of New Trump-Dem Dynamic
-*   Trump Administration Proposes Major Rollback of Water Regulations
 *   Presidential Job Approval
 *   Cartoons of the Week